Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Evaluation

 \section{Evaluation}

-The evaluation of the simulator is comprised of three parts.
+The evaluation of the simulator is comprised of four parts.
 First, the physical accuracy of the variational integrator is analyzed.
-Then, the runtime and computational complexity of the graph-based algorithms is investigated.
+Then, the runtime and computational complexity of the graph-based algorithms are investigated.
+Next, the numerical robustness of the simulator is tested.
 Lastly, two application examples for the simulator are given.
-Comparisons are made to the dynamics simulator RigidBodyDynamics \cite{koolen_julia_2019} as it is written in the same programming language as our integrator, Julia \cite{bezanson_julia_2017}.
-And also to the widely used simulator MuJoCo which is representative for soft constraint handling.
-In order to solve the integrator equations \eqref{eqn:complete_integrator}, a basic interior-point method is used and described in Appendix \ref{sec:app_simulator}.
+Comparisons are made to different simulators and integrators.
+We compare to the dynamics simulator RigidBodyDynamics \cite{koolen_julia_2019} as it is written in the same programming language as our integrator, Julia \cite{bezanson_julia_2017}, and to the widely used simulator MuJoCo which is representative for soft constraint handling. {Variational integrator comparisons are made with two minimal-coordinate integrators \cite{lee_linear-time_2016,fan_efficient_2018} and an integrator in redundant coordinates for constrained systems \cite{kinon_ggl_2023}.} In order to solve the integrator equations \eqref{eqn:complete_integrator}, a basic interior-point method is used and described in Appendix \ref{sec:app_simulator}.
 Note that the focus of the implementation is on the theoretical properties and not runtime optimization.
 Nonetheless, even this basic implementation achieves reasonable timing results, benefitting from the easy and modular implementation in maximal coordinates.
 Code for the simulator\footnote[1]{\url{https://github.com/janbruedigam/ConstrainedDynamics.jl}} and the graph-based system solver\footnote[2]{\url{https://github.com/janbruedigam/GraphBasedSystems.jl}} including all experiments and additional examples is available in Julia.
-All experiments are carried out on an Asus ZenBook with an i7-8565U CPU adn 16GB RAM.
+All experiments are carried out on an Asus ZenBook with an i7-8565U CPU and 16GB RAM.